chiriacandrei25/Object-detection-NN/README.md

 ```

 ### Coco API Installation
 Download the [Coco API](https://github.com/cocodataset/cocoapi) and copy the pycocotools subfolder to the tensorflow/models/research directory if you are interested in using COCO evaluation metrics.
 The default metrics are based on those used in Pascal VOC evaluation.
-To use the COCO object detection metrics add metrics_set: "coco_detection_metrics" to the eval_config message in the config file.
-To use the COCO instance segmentation metrics add metrics_set: "coco_mask_metrics" to the eval_config message in the config file.
+To use the COCO object detection metrics add ``metrics_set``: ``coco_detection_metric`` to the ``eval_config`` message in the config file.
+To use the COCO instance segmentation metrics add ``metrics_set``: ``coco_mask_metrics`` to the ``eval_config`` message in the config file.

 ### Protobuf Compilation
 The Tensorflow Object Detection API uses Protobufs to configure model and training parameters.
 Before the framework can be used, the Protobuf libraries must be compiled.
-This should be done by running the following command from the tensorflow/models/research/ directory:
+This should be done by running the following command from the ``tensorflow/models/research/`` directory:

 ```
 # From tensorflow/models/research/